Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Problem Formulation

-Here $\hat \E_h[f(s_h,a_h)]$ indicates the sample average approximation to $\E_{\substack{s\sim \rho^{\pi_\theta}\\a\sim\pi_\theta(\cdot|s)}} \left[f(s,a)\right]$ where $\rho^{\pi_\theta}$ is the distribution of states induced by the policy.
+Here $\hat \E_h[f(s_h,a_h)]$ indicates the sample average approximation to $\E_{s\sim \rho^{\pi_\theta}(\cdot),a\sim\pi_\theta(\cdot|s)} \left[f(s,a)\right]$ where $\rho^{\pi_\theta}(s)$ is the distribution of states induced by the policy \cite{sutton1999policy}.
 The terms $L_h^{\text{clip}}(\theta)$, $L_h^{VF}(\theta)$ and $S[\pi_\theta](s_h)$ are the standard PPO-clip, value function and entropy exploration bonus terms, respectively, taken directly from \cite{schulman2017proximal}.
-Only the first two terms are required for PPO, we include the entropy term as it has been shown to improve exploration by discouraging premature convergence to suboptimal policies \cite{williams1991function,mnih2016asynchronous}.
-The last term in the objective is a new contribution in this work for bounding the learned action distribution, given by
+The entropy term is included as it has been shown to improve exploration by discouraging premature convergence to suboptimal policies \cite{mnih2016asynchronous}.
+Coefficients $C_1$ and $C_2$ are hyperparameters chosen heuristically.
+The last term in the objective is a contribution in this work for bounding the learned action distribution,

-as described in Section \ref{section:anti-windup}.
-Coefficients $c_1$ and $c_2$ are hyperparameters chosen heuristically, while coefficient $c_3$ is automatically adjusted according to the update scheme described in Section \ref{section:anti-windup}.
+\updates{Here, $\mu_j$ represents the mean of the $j^{th}$ action dimension, and $\mu_{j,\theta}(s_h)$ is the network output of the $j^{th}$ action mean given state $s_h$, as described in section \ref{section:pg_methods}.
+This loss term and a method for automatically adjusting coefficients $c_j$ will be derived in Section \ref{section:anti-windup}.
+The form of the inner squared term is shown in Fig. \ref{fig:loss_function_penalty_term}.}

 The PPO algorithm alternates between data collection and policy optimization.
 During data collection the policy $\pi_\theta$ is executed on multiple instances of the environment in parallel \cite{mnih2016asynchronous, schulman2017proximal}, performing a fixed number of action-steps on each parallel environment.
 During optimization stochastic gradient descent is performed by cycling through minibatches of the collected data to obtain sampled estimates of $\nabla_\theta L^{PPO}(\theta)$.
 The final output of DeepRL training is a fully trained policy network $\pi_\theta(a|s)$.
 In this work we use the Stable Baselines3 codebase \cite{stable-baselines3} for implementation of the PPO algorithm.
 After training is complete, the trained policy can be used to produce actions $a$ from any state $s$.
-Referring to Eq. (\ref{eq:GaussianPolicy}), rather than sampling from the full stochastic policy we extract actions deterministicly from the action-mean portion of the policy network: $a=\mu_\theta(s)$.
+Referring to Eq. (\ref{eq:GaussianPolicy}), rather than stochasticaly producing actions as $a = \mu_\theta(s) + \sigma_\theta(s) \odot z$ (where $z \sim \mathcal{N}(0,I)$), we instead produce actions deterministicly from the action-mean portion of the policy network only, $a=\mu_\theta(s)$.